fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-02.md

 Source RTP Stream.

 A given SDP media description MAY have zero or more "a=rid" lines describing various possible RTP payload configurations.
-A given 'rid-identifier' MUST not be repeated in a given media description.
+A given 'rid-identifier' MUST NOT be repeated in a given media description.

 The 'rid' media attribute MAY be used for any RTP-based media transport.
 It